Thus far on my three month month journey across Southeast Asia I have explored Bangkok, traveled across Cambodia, and toured the coastline of Vietnam.

 The hilly landscape covered with terraces of rice paddies is home to several hill tribe ethnic minorities including the H’mong and Dzao groups.
 You'll find miles of hiking trails, good food and beautiful handmade crafts within walking distance of central Sapa.
 In addition to those things, the temperature in July is much cooler than it is in Hanoi or Saigon, making for a refreshing break from the heat.

 Prior to heading to Sapa I had spent eight nights in Hanoi, taking a trip to Ha Long Bay and exploring the city itself.
 I loved wandering the streets of Hanoi and exploring the daily life of the people.
 I always try to read a book about the region I'm traveling and find it incredibly intriguing to relate back to the book when I'm experiencing the culture first hand.
 Here is a great reading list for anyone heading to Vietnam.

 For most travelers the easiest way to get to Sapa would be from Hanoi, so I was in a good departure point for heading there.
-Basically there are two options of public transportation from Hanoi to Sapa which include traveling by bus or train—both of which have day and night services.
+Basically there are two options of public transportation from Hanoi to Sapa which include traveling by bus or train---both of which have day and night services.
 By train you will travel from Hanoi to Lao Cai, then to transfer to Sapa by bus or minibus.
 Travel within Vietnam is generally very budget friendly, and we found that taking the overnight train was the best option as far as saving time and money.

 My plan was to check out of my hotel in Hanoi and explore West Lake Hanoi on the last day, so I booked an overnight sleeper train to Sapa.
 Several trains leave each night to Sapa and there are numerous companies to book a sleeper car with.
 The way it works is each private company attaches their sleeper-car along with an engine, so every other car may be owned by a separate company.